Scot-MacDonald/challenges/js-forms/js-forms_handle-form-submit/README.md

 Log all form data (in object form) into the console in the submit event handler.

-Make sure the form is reset and the First Name input is focused after submission.
+Make sure the form is reset and the ct.

 > 💡 You only have to touch the [`js/index.js`](./js/index.js) file.